 - Here is a resource of basic information about Iditarod, let’s call it Iditarod 101.

 - Prior to the start of the race, have students read about the mushers who are entered.
 Getting to know the mushers helps students develop a higher interest in following the race.
 Often students choose a favorite musher to follow or teachers assign mushers to students.
 Students can make posters, create / write musher bios, and develop their own lists of information about the mushers they are interested in following.
-Here are a Musher Trading Card lesson, A New Twist on Musher Trading Cards, and Musher bios for the 2021 race.
+Here are a Musher Trading Card lesson and Musher bios for the 2023 race.